alekhya-kurmindla/mission-control/README.md

 ## AI Usage Policy

 AI is used solely for documentation, debugging assistance, and improving code readability.
-It must not generate production logic, core algorithms, or security-sensitive code.
-All AI-suggested changes require manual review and approval before integration.